Howard Carter (Australian preacher): 1980–1992

 In the 1989 Queensland State election, Carter advanced the position that adherence to fundamentalist Christian doctrine was a more important consideration than opposition to the widespread corruption in the conservative Queensland government that had been exposed by the Fitzgerald Inquiry.
 Carter's campaign was vehemently anti-homosexual and, at times, the death penalty for homosexuals was advocated in accordance with Old Testament Law.
 An article in The Sydney Morning Herald noted: "Homosexuality and censorship should determine your vote, the electorate was told; corruption was not the major concern".
 The same article quoted from a letter Carter had written to supporters at the time: "The greenies, the gays and the greedy are marching.
 Now the Christians, the conservatives and the concerned must march also".
 An earlier article published in the Herald quoted a Logos spokesman, in reference to the call for the death penalty for homosexuals in order to rid Queensland of them, who stated "the fact a law is on the statutes is the best safeguard for society".

 At the peak of his power towards the end of that period, Carter used alleged 'personal revelations from God' to exert enormous influence over the lives of his followers and the direction of the organization.
 His "revelations" were put on a par with scripture by his followers, and at times were in practice treated as being over and above scripture.
 That development effectively marked a shift for Logos from being purely a fundamentalist religion, into the overt traits of a cult.

 The Sydney Morning Herald article in October 1990 quoted disillusioned followers as saying: "...we felt we had lost control over our lives.
 It was all dictated to us from above and that was very oppressive.
 Everything centered around Howard Carter; he had all the power".

 By the late 1980s, what remained of the Shepherding Movement worldwide had descended into manipulative relationships, abuse of power and dubious financial arrangements.
 Carter played these factors skilfully to entrench his own position and ensure the continuation of Logos Foundation.
-In his 2010 thesis, Hey (2010) identified, "Suggested reasons for Carter's failure have included insecurity, an inability to open up to others, arrogance and over confidence in his own ability".
+In his 2010 thesis, Hey (2010) identified, "Suggested reasons for Carter's failure have included insecurity, an inability to open up to others, arrogance and overconfidence in his own ability".